Qalipu First Nation: Governance

 A band council is elected under the Qalipu Mi’kmaq First Nation Band Custom Election Rules, which were a part of the agreement with the Canadian government.
 Changes to the Custom Election Rules can be made only after a referendum voted on by the whole band membership.
 In 2021, a referendum passed changing terms of office to four years starting in 2024.

 Council

-Members of the Qalipu Mi'kmaq First Nation elect a Chief (currently Brendan Mitchell), 2 Vice Chiefs, and councillors representing a total of 9 wards.
+Members of the Qalipu Mi'kmaq First Nation elect a Chief (currently Jenny Brake), two Vice Chiefs, and councillors representing a total of nine wards.

-Wards and Councillors
+Wards and councillors

 Shown below are the electoral districts and the results from the 2021 election.